-- The positions of Chair of the Board and CEO have been separated.
-Our Lead Director will continue in such position and serve as acting Chair until a permanent Chair is selected. - The new position of Executive Vice President, Finance and Administration has been established, reporting to the CEO and the Board.
-Our former Senior Vice President and CFO has been elected to this position and currently also serves on an interim basis as our principal financial and accounting officer.
-Responsibilities of this position include supervising our finance, treasury, accounting, legal and human resource functions and serving along with our CEO as a principal executive officer for purposes of certifying our SEC reports and similar matters. - At our Board's request, our former Chief Administrative Officer, General Counsel and Secretary resigned from such positions.
-However, he continued as a Senior Vice President with supervisory responsibility for our real estate, construction and facilities, store design, and non-merchandise purchasing until he mutually agreed with the Company to resign such position in July 2007. - We have hired a new Senior Vice President, Finance, who is expected to become CFO shortly after this filing, and have hired a new General Counsel.
+- The positions of Chair of the Board and CEO were separated.
+Our Lead Director will continue in such position and serve as acting Chair until a permanent Chair is selected. - The new position of Executive Vice President, Finance and Administration was established, reporting to the CEO and the Board.
+Our former Senior Vice President and CFO was elected to this position.
+Responsibilities of this position include supervising our finance, legal and human resource functions and serving along with our CEO as a principal executive officer for purposes of certifying our SEC reports and similar matters. - At our Board's request, our former Chief Administrative Officer, General Counsel and Secretary resigned from such positions.
+However, he continued as a Senior Vice President with supervisory responsibility for our real estate, construction and facilities, store design, and non-merchandise purchasing until he mutually agreed with the Company to resign such position in July 2007. - We have hired a new CFO and a new General Counsel.